 Ah Bartleby!
 Ah humanity!

-– MELVILLE, Herman (1853). «Bartleby, the Scrivener», first appeared, anonymously, in Putnam’s Magazine in two parts [full version at Project Gutenberg]
+From «Bartleby, the Scrivener» by Herman Melville, 1853.
+First appeared, anonymously, in Putnam’s Magazine in two parts [full version at Project Gutenberg].